Posted by: Heather Shy on March 25, 2016 at 2:00 pm

 The Resume or Invoice Scam.

 Unfortunately, several of our clients have been hooked by this one.
-We even get these emails here at TAZ (usually caught by Email Care).
+We even get these emails here at TAZ (usually caught by the email filtering built in to Microsoft 365).
 The email will come through with a subject line referring to an invoice or missed payment.
 (Sometimes it will claim to be a resume.)
 There will be a file attached.
 When you open it, it installs malware onto your computer, which can spread to your network.
 Do not open attachments from people or businesses you don’t know!

 Invoice scam: Do you have a relationship with this company?
 If not, why would they be sending you an invoice?